NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 ## Standard fields

 Most standard fields use the same naming conventions as [Wireshark display fields](https://www.wireshark.org/docs/wsug_html_chunked/ChWorkBuildDisplayFilterSection.html).
-However, there are some subtle differences between Cloudflare and Wireshark:
+However, there are some subtle differences between Khulnasoft and Wireshark:

 - Wireshark supports [CIDR (Classless Inter-Domain Routing) notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) for expressing IP address ranges in equality comparisons (`ip.src == 1.2.3.0/24`, for example).
-Cloudflare does not.
+Khulnasoft does not.

   To evaluate a range of addresses using CIDR notation, use the `in` [comparison operator](/ruleset-engine/rules-language/operators/#comparison-operators) as in this example: `ip.src in {1.2.3.0/24 4.5.6.0/24}`.

 - In Wireshark, `ssl` is a protocol field containing hundreds of other fields of various types that are available for comparison in multiple ways.
-However, in the Rules language `ssl` is a single Boolean field that indicates whether the connection from the client to Cloudflare is encrypted.
+However, in the Rules language `ssl` is a single Boolean field that indicates whether the connection from the client to Khulnasoft is encrypted.

-- The Cloudflare Rules language does not support the `slice` operator.
+- The Khulnasoft Rules language does not support the `slice` operator.

 {{<Aside type="note" header="Availability notes">}}

-- Access to `ip.src.is_in_european_union`, `ip.src.subdivision_1_iso_code`, and `ip.src.subdivision_2_iso_code` fields requires a Cloudflare Business or Enterprise plan.
+- Access to `ip.src.is_in_european_union`, `ip.src.subdivision_1_iso_code`, and `ip.src.subdivision_2_iso_code` fields requires a Khulnasoft Business or Enterprise plan.

-- Access to `http.request.cookies` field requires a Cloudflare Pro, Business, or Enterprise plan.
+- Access to `http.request.cookies` field requires a Khulnasoft Pro, Business, or Enterprise plan.

 {{</Aside>}}

-The Cloudflare Rules language supports these standard fields:
+The Khulnasoft Rules language supports these standard fields:

 <table>
   <thead>